rpenmatc04/geolocate/README.md

 ### Image and Summary

-###  Consideration for Scaling:
+###  Scaling Considerations:

-If the number of clinicians increase it can be improved via Threading and Asynchronous Operations
+If the number of clinicians increase it can be improved via Threading and Asynchronous Operations:

-1. Threading: Spawn Multiple Threads to process API requests, handle generating emails, or focusing on a set of phlebotomists with different monitor intervals (exponential-backoff)
+1. For threading, set the MULTI_THREADED flag to true.
+There will be NUM_THREAD worker threads that will run API get requests and send emails
-2. Async: Print and API polling can be done via async to not block until they finish
+2. Async: Print and API polling can be done via async + await operations to not block the main thread until they finish.

 ### Appendix